Skip to content

 unsigned int u = (unsigned int)-1; // 变成 UINT_MAX

-• {} initialization prohibits narrowing conversions (mentioned in the previous chapter)
+• {} initialization prohibits narrowing conversions (mentioned in the previous post).

-• constexpr guarantees compile-time evaluation on top of const
+• constexpr guarantees compile-time evaluation on top of const.

 Summary

-Let's recap the core points of this chapter.
-Floating-point numbers are approximations; 0.1 + 0.2 != 0.3 is an inherent characteristic of IEEE 754, and we should use epsilon instead of == to compare floating-point numbers. char is essentially a small integer, and its signedness depends on the platform. const puts a compile-time protection lock on a variable, and in embedded scenarios it also helps the compiler place data in Flash.
-Implicit type conversions—especially mixing signed and unsigned values—are a high-risk area for bugs; when mixing types, always write an explicit cast.
+Let's recap the core points of this post.
+Floating-point numbers are approximations; 0.1 + 0.2 != 0.3 is an inherent characteristic of IEEE 754, so we must use epsilon for comparisons instead of ==. char is essentially a small integer, and its signedness depends on the platform. const puts a compile-time protection lock on a variable and helps the compiler place data in Flash in embedded scenarios.
+Implicit type conversion—especially mixing signed and unsigned integers—is a high-risk area for bugs; when mixing them, we must explicitly write a cast.

 Exercises